Sjord/Sjord.github.io/_posts/2017-10-12-cryptography-and-quantum-computers.md

 However, we can use quantum operations to increase the probability that the cat with the correct password comes out of the box when we open it.
 The price we pay for this is that the cat needs to enter multiple passwords, instead of just one.

 Let's say the laptop has an eight-digit password consisting of just letters.
-If we want to try them all, we have to type in 26^8 ≈  2 × 10^11 passwords.
-The cat in the box only needs to try the square root of that number, 456976 passwords.
-This will still take a long time, but it is the difference between a week and 6000 years of cracking.
+If we want to try them all, we have to type in 26<sup>8</sup> ≈  2 × 10<sup>11</sup> passwords.
+The cat in the box only needs to try the square root of that number, 456,976 passwords.
+This will still take a long time, but it is the difference between a week and 6,000 years of cracking.
 When we open the box, we will have almost a 100% chance of finding the cat with the correct password in it.

 ## Speed and limitations

 Our cat algorithm provides a quadratic speedup compared to classical cracking.
-If we want to try N things in the classical world, we only have to do sqrt(N) tries in the quantum computer.
+If we want to try N things in the classical world, we only have to do √N tries in the quantum computer.
 This cuts the "security bits" in half: a quantum computer can find a SHA512 hash (of 512 bits) as fast as a classical computer can calculate a SHA256 hash (of 256 bits).
 A common defense against this attack is thus to double the number of bits used in an algorithm.

 We haven't yet said anything about how the laptop checks the password.
 The cracking cat algorithm makes no assumptions about that.
 This means that it works for cracking any password check.
 As we see later, we can crack some specific algorithms even faster.
 However, the password check we want to crack must be implemented as a quantum algorithm.
 If you want to reverse a MD5 hash, you first have to implement MD5 as a quantum algorithm.
 You can't give the cat a classical laptop, it has to be a quantum laptop that can be in a superstate just like the cat.